tokensmith/website/content/en/docs/API Specifications/_index.md

 ### Overview

 The API specifications are good if you'd like to write an SDK or troubleshoot an issue.
-Up next is the SDK which simplifies connecting a client to tokensmith.
+Up next is the SDK which simplifies connecting a client to *Tokensmith*.

 ### Next